[Book Review] How Do I Sexy? By Mx Nillin Lore

 I think it’s telling, in itself, that so many polyamorous people see “swinger” as an insult.
 What gives us the right to place one version of non-monogamy on a pedastal and look down on others?
 Sure, the mainstream hetero swinging community has its fair share of problems.
 However, so does the polyamorous one.
 When we set ourselves apart and cast judgement on swingers, all we are doing is perpetuating the same slut-shaming, sex-negative rhetoric that the mononormative world perpetuates against us.
 And that harms all of us.

 As polyamorous people, most of us also have sex with multiple people.
 Do you think that cisheteronormative, mononormative, sex-negative society will spare us its judgement if the sex we have is for Twue Wuv Only while we loudly shun the swingers for their casual shenanigans?
 Because I promise you it won’t.
-But it would love for the different schools of consensual non-monogamy to get distracted tearing each other apart rather than banding together to tear down the sociocultural structures that harm us.
+But it would love for the different schools of consensual non-monogamy to distract ourselves tearing each other apart rather than banding together to tear down the sociocultural structures that harm us.

 Whether you are polyamorous, a swinger, both, neither, or somewhere else entirely on the spectrum, I believe that all of us under the consensual non-monogamy umbrella should be allies and need to stick together.
 We’re on the same damn team.